zubair1811/IoTactileSimV1/Readme.md

 * Finaly, ***IoTactileSim*** asked to proceed with new experiment or end simulation.

 ### Note
-The experiment results represent in the paper are stored in [MD_graphs](Experiment Results Files)
+The experiment results represent in the paper are stored in Experiment Results Files folder.